FHA Loan

 Credit Score (10% down) 500 to 579

-Debt-to-Income Ratio Up to 43% (sometimes higher with compensating factors)
+Debt-to-Income Ratio Up to 43% (can exceed 50% with automated approval and compensating factors)

 Occupancy Primary residence only